brooklynrail/brooklynrail-platform/content/events/2021/04/mark-stevens-and-annalyn-swan-with-phyllis-tuchman.md

 ---
 title: Mark Stevens and Annalyn Swan with Phyllis Tuchman
 summary: Authors Mark Stevens and Annalyn Swan join Rail Editor-at-Large Phyllis Tuchman for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading from Jorie Graham.
 people:
   - person: annalyn-swan
   - person: mark-stevens